tmsbenitez/timer-app/README.md

 The first bug was that when you press the start button many times it increases the speed.

-The second bug was that when you pause the timer, the animation stops, but when you played it again, it restarts the animation to the beginning.
+The second bug was that when you pause the timer, the animation stops, but when you played it again, it restarts the animation from the beginning.

 ### 📋 My features: